matthijs123321123/Get-That-Job-Back-End/Get that Job app/get-that-job-backend-master/README.txt

 	"password" : ""
 }

-if the log in is correct the following response will be recieved:
+if the log in is correct the following response will be received:

 {
     "email": "",